 This course is designed to engage students in the careful reading and critical analysis of imaginative literature.
 Students will deepen their understandings of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students will consider a work's structure, style, and themes, as well as such smaller-scale elements as they use of figurative language, imagery, symbolism, and tone.
 The course should include intensive study of representative works from various genres and periods.
-Writing experiences in this course may involve writing response and reaction papers along with annotation, freewriting, and keeping some form of a reading journal.
+Writing experiences in this course may involve writing response and reaction papers along with annotation, free writing, and keeping some form of a reading journal.
 Writing assignments will focus on the critical analysis of literature and will include expository, analytical, and argumentative essays.
-(College Board 2011) This course prepares students to take the AP Literature exam.
+This course prepares students to take the AP Literature and Composition exam to possibly earn college credit.